cepgen/cepgen/doc/structure-functions.rst

 .. note::
    All of these may be used and linked against any external code.

-The parameterisation types handled in CepGen are listed in the following enumeration:
+The parameterisation types handled in CepGen are listed in the :code:`cepgen::StructureFunctionsFactory`.

-.. doxygenenum:: cepgen::strfun::Type

 Below, a semi-detailed review of a subset of the modellings handled in CepGen is presented.